wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 of physical resources dedicated to serverless, which increases function latency as discussed earlier, while the latter favors low latency.
 In addition, since users are billed by the amount of time spent on executing the functions, an over-subscribed system also tends to generate more profit for the service provider.
-In order to avoid cloud providers exploit the conflict of interest at user's cost, the paper suggests that the billing model of serverless should be changed to only count the number of cycles spent in the application itself, instead of using both OS time and application time.
+In order to avoid cloud providers exploiting the conflict of interest at user's cost, the paper suggests that the billing model of serverless should be changed to only count the number of cycles spent in the application itself, instead of using both OS time and application time.

+Lastly, the paper studies interferences between functions by first starting one function in the balanced mode, letting it run for a while, and then starting concurrent instances of a different function at a relatively lower invocation frequency.
+Performance statistics are collected and compared between the two stages.